 - Books that Durham County Library has ordered but not yet received – but you can place a normal request on these items any time!

-- Books that were published less than a year ago.
+- Books that were published less than 1 year ago or more than 100 years ago.

 - Audio-visual materials, including DVDs, music CDs, and audiobooks.